kgrid-objects/cpic-collection/docs/readme.md

 The KO Unit Test are located in the `/tests` directory.
 These tests utilize [Jest](https://jestjs.io/) and  [rewire](https://github.com/jhnns/rewire).
-Jest provides the testing framework and rewire allows the tests to access the javascript function without the convienence of the export modules (KGrid Javascript adapter limitation).
+Jest provides the testing framework and rewire allows the tests to access the javascript function without the convenience of the export modules (KGrid Javascript adapter limitation).
 You can execute the tests via npm

 ```
 npm test